anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This function can be implemented by a constrained node {{RFC7228}}.
 The goal of the Join Proxy is to help new constrained nodes ("Pledges") securely onboard into a new IP network using the cBRSKI protocol.
-It acts as a circuit proxy for (cBRSKI) User Datagram Protocol (UDP) packets.
+It acts as a circuit proxy for User Datagram Protocol (UDP) packets that carry the onboarding messages.
-The solution is easily extendible to support other UDP-based onboarding protocols.
+The solution is extendible to support other UDP-based onboarding protocols as well.
 The Join Proxy functionality is designed for use in constrained networks {{RFC7228}}, including IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN)
-{{RFC4944}} based mesh networks in which the onboarding authority ("Registrar") may be multiple IP hops away from a Pledge.
+{{RFC4944}} based mesh networks in which the onboarding authority server ("Registrar") may be multiple IP hops away from a Pledge.
-Despite this, the Pledge only needs to use link-local UDP communication to complete cBRSKI onboarding.
+Despite this distance, the Pledge only needs to use link-local UDP communication to complete cBRSKI onboarding.
-Two modes of operation are defined, stateless and stateful, to allow implementers to make different trade-offs between resource usage, implementation complexity and security.
+Two modes of Join Proxy operation are defined, stateless and stateful, to allow implementers to make different trade-offs regarding resource usage, implementation complexity and security.

 --- middle

 # Introduction

 The Bootstrapping Remote Secure Key Infrastructure (BRSKI) protocol described in {{RFC8995}}
-provides a solution for a secure zero-touch (automated) bootstrap of new (unconfigured) devices.
+provides a solution for a secure zero-touch (automated) bootstrap of new, unconfigured devices.
 In the context of BRSKI, new devices, called "Pledges", are equipped with a factory-installed Initial Device Identifier (IDevID) {{ieee802-1AR}}, and are enrolled into a network.
 BRSKI makes use of Enrollment over Secure Transport (EST) {{RFC7030}}